krangelov/daison/doc/tutorial.md

 ```haskell
 insert :: Data a => Table a -> Query a -> Daison (Key a, Key a)
 ```
 Instead of a single value, this primitive takes a query which can extract data from other tables in order to prepare the values to be inserted in the target table.
-The query itself is a monadic function which is often conveniently expressed as a list comprehension.
+The query itself is a monadic function which is often conveniently expressed as a monad comprehension.
 The result from `insert` is a pair of the initial and final primary keys, for the newly inserted rows.
 Here is an example:
 ```haskell
 runDaison db ReadWriteMode $ do
   (start,end) <- insert foo [f x | x <- from bar]